gpimblott/SpringCamelMXExample/README.md

 # SpringBootCamelStarter

-NB: This project is still WIP

-Template project demonstrating using Apache Camel in Spring Boot.
-This is intended as a starter project to get new projects up and running quickly.

-The project is built using Gradle.
+My starter project for a Spring Boot application using Apache Camel